soilwise-he/SoilWise-documentation/tech/docs/infrastructure/git.md

 ## Harvester definitions

-The configuration of the endpoint to be harvested, filters to apply and the interval is stored in a Git repository.
+The configuration of the endpoint to be harvested, filters to apply and the interval is stored in a GitHub repository.
 If the process runs as a CI-CD pipeline, then the logs of each run are also available in Git.

 ## Authored and harvested metadata

-Metadata created in SWR, as well as metadata imported from external sources, are stored in Git, so a full history of each record is available, and users can suggest changes to existing metadata.
+Metadata created in SWR, as well as metadata imported from external sources, are stored in GitHub, so a full history of each record is available, and users can suggest changes to existing metadata.

 ## Validation rules